mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/TIM/TIM_DMA/readme.txt

 @par Example Description

-This example provides a description of how to use DMA with TIMER update request to transfer Data from memory to TIMER Capture Compare Register 3 (TIMx_CCR3); Example using the STM32F0xx TIM LL API, peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+Use of the DMA with a timer update request to transfer data from memory to Timer Capture Compare Register 3 (TIMx_CCR3).
+This example is based on the STM32F0xx TIM LL API.
+The peripheral initialization uses LL unitary service functions for optimization purposes (performance and size).

 The following configuration values are used in this example:
   - TIM1CLK = SystemClock